angeldollface/angeldollface.github.io/posts/2024-04-20-Hello-World.markdown

 ## Hello World!

 Hello!
 This is my first blog post on this shiny, new website.
-If you do not know who I am, you can find out about that [here](/content/about).
-The "TL;DR" is that I've been coding for 10 years and know roughly  13 programming languages and I have been making art for roughly half that time.
+If you do not know who I am, allow me to introduce myself a little!
+I'm an artist, developer, DJ, and creative from Vienna, Austria.
+Sometimes I'm also a quirky doll. ;)

 ## The purpose of this website

 This site serves many purposes!
-This site features my blog, my portfolio on art, music, and DJing, and is also my own little corner of the internet.
-My blog will be featuring posts on any of the following topics: cybersecurity, cyberprivacy, technology, art, and programming One post on any of these subjects will be coming every week on Saturday.
+This site features this blog, my art and code portfolios, links to my weekly DJ sets on my YouTube channel, and soon, some music.
+Most importantly, however, this website is also my little corner of the internet.
+My blog will be featuring posts on one of two topics: technology and art.
+One post on one of these subjects will be coming every week on Saturday.

 ## Social channels

-If you would like to stay up-to-date on new content and check out my YouTuibe channel where I will be posting music andf have posted my DJ mixes and will be live-streaming, then you can find the links to the relevant social media channels [here](/content/socials).
-I post one DJ set every week on Saturday.
+If you would like to stay up-to-date on new posts, you can follow me on Mastodon [here](https://mastodon.social/@angeldollface666) or Instagram [here](https://instagram.com/angeldollface666).
+If you want to follow me on both, you can do that too.
+The link to my YouTube channel, where I post one DJ set every Saturday, you can find [here](https://youtube.com/@angeldollface666).

 ## About this website